 The taxpayer won $17.5 million from the lottery.
 She selected the annual installment option, which would pay out over 26 years.

 The taxpayer sold her interest in the annual payments for $7.1 million three years after the payments started.

 When filing her income tax return, she reported the $7.1 million as capital gain from the sale of a capital asset.
-She reported the sale as long-term capital gain to be more precise.
+She reported the sale as a long-term capital gain.

 Income Taxes on Lottery Winnings